tobihagemann/tobihagemann.github.io/_posts/2017-01-08-the-path-of-least-resistance.md

 Fun fact: Sebastian wanted to learn Objective-C with me in 2008.
 He asked me many times.
 I still have the ICQ transcripts as proof.
 I wasn't interested for whatever reasons.
 In hindsight, this is one of the decisions I regret most.
 It was a shitty time for me.
 Pardon my language. :grin: As you can see, the _path of least resistance_ isn't always a glorious one.

 ## Adulthood: Transition
 After graduating from school it was obvious that I wanted to study something with computer science.
-Do you know these "salary reports" ([here is a German one as an example][focus-gehaltsreport-2016])?
+Do you know these "salary reports" ([here is a German one as an example][focus-gehaltsreport-2016]{:target="_blank"})?
 Business information systems (in short BIS, _Wirtschaftsinformatik_ in German) is quite high in these statistics – higher than computer science.
 I don't know if this study program is even a thing outside of Germany.
 It's a combination of business administration and computer science.
 I grew up in Bonn and wanted to stay there. _University of Bonn_ and _Bonn Rhein-Sieg University of Applied Sciences_ (in short H-BRS) were the only obvious options for me.
 But only the latter offered BIS.
 Thus, I only applied for H-BRS.
 I had no interest in going other places and doing other things.
 Easiest decisions of my life, right?
 Yes, the _path of least resistance_. :joy:

 This actually backfired later, but we'll get to that.
 The courses with economics focus didn't interest me at all.
 But the mathematics and computer science courses were excellent.
 I'd like to especially mention the course _Software Engineering_.
-Our professor organized a [programming competition][vier-gewinnt-challenge] with sponsored prizes.
+Our professor organized a [programming competition][vier-gewinnt-challenge]{:target="_blank"} with sponsored prizes.
 That was so much fun, we had to program an AI for a modified version of Connect Four.
 The AIs of each student had to battle it out in a tournament.
 Programming and competitive gaming – what a fantastic combination!
 I took third place and won an iPod shuffle, which was sponsored by Accenture.

 <div class="text-center">
   <figure class="figure" style="max-width: 567px;">
     <img class="figure-img img-fluid rounded" src="{{ "/assets/2017-01-08-vier-gewinnt-challenge.jpg" | prepend: site.baseurl }}" alt="Vier Gewinnt Challenge"/>
-    <figcaption class="figure-caption">Happily examining my newly won iPod shuffle after taking third place at the <em>Vier Gewinnt Challenge</em> (Connect Four Challenge) in 2010</figcaption>
+    <figcaption class="figure-caption" markdown="1">Happily examining my newly won iPod shuffle after taking third place at the _Vier Gewinnt Challenge_ (Connect Four Challenge) in 2010</figcaption>
   </figure>
 </div>